networknt/light-doc/content/en/tutorial/eventuate/developer/eventuate-dev.md

 light-eventuate-4j consists of a scalable, distributed event store server and client libraries for frameworks like light-rest-4j, light-graphql-4j and light-hybrid-4.

-The following assume you are going to update or add new feature to the light-eventuate-4j framework and install every component manually so that you have better control in order to debug into each of them.
+The following assumes you are going to update or add new features to the light-eventuate-4j framework and install every component manually so that you have better control in order to debug into each of them.